ff6347/gestalten-in-code/projects/find-your-way/index.md

 The third part of the algorithm was set by an amount of circle to draw and a rule for crossing each lines at least once.
 The material selected for the performers, was a brush and ink on rough paper.

-The choice was made by choosing the most suitable result of all my favourite drawings, it was immediatly recognizable that it has to be more controlled by the material on which it runs.

 ![](./assets/images/algo-4.png)

+It was immediatly recognizable that it has to be more controlled by the material on which it runs.
-The choice was focused one specific draw, which gave the idea for creating more visual depth and a percentage of circles, instead of a defined number of circle.
+The choice was made by choosing the most suitable result of all my favourite drawings, which gave an idea for creating more visual depth and a percentage of circles, instead of a defined number of circle.

 ##Conclusion